 For a small-group guided tour of the Basilica, Saint Mark's Square, and the Doge's Palace book The Power of the Past from Select Italy.

 The first view of the ornamental exterior of Basilica San Marco can be overwhelming, especially if approached from its main entrance (its western façade).
 Columns, cupolas, statues, and touches of gold in its decorated portals and on the church's many turrets vie for the viewer's attention.
 Here are some of the main exterior features to look out for:

 Multi-colored columns: Marble columns of many hues and patterns stacked in double colonnades decorate the façade of Saint Mark's.
 These columns originate from all over the Eastern Mediterranean, where the Republic of Venice dominated for centuries.

 Main Portal: The basilica's central portal consists of three arches which tell the tale of the church's architectural styles.
 The inner arch is Byzantine and depicts reliefs of flora and fauna.
 The Gothic and Romanesque middle arch shows allegories of the months and virtues.
 And the outermost arch is carved with representations of each of Venice's guilds.

 The mosaic of "The Last Judgment" above the portal was added in 1836.

 South Façade: The south façade is the one that visitors first see when arriving in Venice by boat.
-Of note here are two square columns purportedly from a church in Constantinople that were looted during the Fourth Crusade and a 4th century red porphyry sculpture – The Tetrarchs – which depict four joint rulers of the Roman Empire.
+Of note here are two square columns purportedly from a church in Constantinople that was looted during the Fourth Crusade and a 4th-century red porphyry sculpture – The Tetrarchs – which depict four joint rulers of the Roman Empire.